No time for a spa day?

 Keep it Personal

-Select a relaxing color palate to suit your taste, say the designers.
+Select a relaxing color palette to suit your taste, say the designers.

 Light blue, sage, beige, buff or other earth tone are more soothing color choices than bold, bright colors.
 Carry these colors throughout the house to maintain a nice flow.